-The WBGO Community Advisory Board (CAB) is comprised of current WBGO Members who wish to provide input into programming decisions for WBGO Radio, and WBGO.org.
-The CAB serves to:
+What is the WBGO Community Advisory Board?The WBGO Community Advisory Board (CAB) is composed of current WBGO Members who; provide input into programming decisions, review the services and significant policy decisions rendered by the station for WBGO Radio, and WBGO.org.

-- advise the Board of Trustees of the effectiveness of WBGO in meeting the specialized educational, informational and cultural needs of the communities served by the station; and
+- to advise the Board of Trustees of the effectiveness of WBGO in meeting the educational, informational and cultural needs of the communities served by the station; and

 Join the CAB

-Sometimes you'd like to share feedback but don't have time to make it to a CAB meeting.
+How can I share my feedback if I don't have time to attend a meeting?Sometimes you'd like to share feedback but don't have time to make it to a CAB meeting.
 We're more than happy to take input online.
 Just fill out this web form and we'll make sure your message gets to the right place.

 WBGO Policy on public comment at CAB Meetings

 - A "Public Comment" line will be included in the agenda for all regular Community Advisory Board meetings.
-The comment period will be at the start of the meeting after the adoption of the meeting's agenda and prior to the start of old and new Business.
+The comment period will be at the start of the meeting after the adoption of the meeting's agenda and prior to the start of old and new business.

 - The total time for public comments will be limited to twenty (20) minutes, with each person limited up to five (5) minutes.
 Priority recognition will be given to those persons who have not previously addressed the CAB.